Apple (iOS)

 Undergraduate Applicants

+Multi-factor authentication (MFA) is required for all University of Miami faculty, staff, and students.
+If you use any University of Miami Single Sign-On (UMSSO)-enabled applications or services—such as Blackboard, CaneID, CaneLink, myUM, and/or Workday—then you will need to know more about MFA.
 The goal of MFA is to create a layered defense and make it more difficult for an unauthorized person to access your information.
-MFA adds a step to the login process and requires you to prove your identity after entering a CaneID and password by responding to a prompt using a mobile device, tablet, or token.
+MFA adds a step to the login process and requires you to prove your identity after entering a username and password by responding to a prompt.
+The University of Miami uses Microsoft Authenticator for MFA services.

 Wireless Networks